Do you want to learn how to draw a lily? This step-by-step tutorial will help you achieve a beautiful lily flower drawing in no time 🙂

 Step 11: Final Patterns onto Petals

-Using the Alizarin Crimson paint small dashes and dots of color and then gently wash over them to create the soft pattern on the lily’s petals.
+Using the Alizarin Crimson paint small dashes and dots of color and gently wash over them to create a soft pattern on the lily’s petals.

 Remember the following when drawing…

 Make sure to stand back regularly to observe how your drawing is developing.
-It is also important that you give yourself mental and visual breaks so that you can continue to draw accurately.
+You must also give yourself mental and visual breaks to continue to draw accurately.

 Remember to keep your pencil sharp.
 This is important because often we get so engrossed in our drawing that we forget that a sharp pencil helps with fine lines and details.

-It is a good idea to always have a scrap piece of paper nearby, in order to test out your shapes and shading techniques!
+Having a scrap piece of paper nearby is always a good idea to test your shapes and shading techniques!

 Scrap piece of paper for testing colors

-300gsm Watercolor Paper: If you want to add a wash to your drawing you should definitely do your drawing on a good-quality, heavy paper that doesn’t buckle.
+300gsm Watercolor Paper: If you want to add a wash to your drawing you should do your drawing on good-quality, heavy paper that doesn’t buckle.

 Soft Bristle Round or Filbert Brush

 Watercolor pans or tubes.
 I am currently using the Windsor and Newton Watercolor Pan.
-The colors are rich and the tray itself is portable and easy to use.
+The colors are rich, and the tray is portable and easy to use.